After Pat’s Birthday: Kevin Tillman

 This Memorial Day weekend, Truthdig commemorates the legacy of deceased U.S. infantryman Pat Tillman by republishing our most popular piece, “After Pat’s Birthday,” written by his brother, Kevin Tillman (pictured with his arm around Pat), and originally posted on Truthdig on Oct.
 19, 2006.

 It is Pat’s birthday on November 6, and elections are the day after.
 It gets me thinking about a conversation I had with Pat before we joined the military.
 He spoke about the risks with signing the papers.
 How once we committed, we were at the mercy of the American leadership and the American people.
 How we could be thrown in a direction not of our volition.
-How fighting as a soldier would leave us without a voice… until we got out.
+How fighting as a soldier would leave us without a voice ... until we got out.

 Much has happened since we handed over our voice: